In the know

 “Well, we traveled with our kids for the first 20 years of their lives.
 As a parent if you can afford that, I think that it’s very good parenting.
 It exposed the kids to all these different things.
 The kids don’t always seem to enjoy it, but as adults, you realize that they got a lot out of it; they were listening and absorbing more than I ever realized.
 And now that my kids are adults, I make a point to take a one-week vacation with them every winter.
 My daughter is sort of scarred by the experience of having to do all the museums with me in Europe, so we promise no museums.”

 Through all your years of travel, where’s your favorite spot that you’ve gone with your family?

-“One summer, we went to Venice and Cinque Terra.
+“One summer, we went to Venice and Cinque Terre.
 It was a 10-day vacation with the family - five days in Venice and five days on the Riviera.
 Another trip that was really good was going from Vienna to Zurich across the Alps, doing all sorts of fun things for kids: hiking, mountain biking, rafting, all of that stuff.”

 “Another trip: Ireland.
 Their mom is from Ireland, so they’ve got my Norwegian heritage and the Irish heritage; it was so much fun for them to see their Irish heritage.
 And Dublin is a great place for teenagers who want to be a little wild and crazy.”